-I participated in an Influencer Activation Program on behalf of Mom Central Consulting for Sea Tow.
+I participated in an Influencer Activation Program about boating on behalf of Mom Central Consulting for Sea Tow.
 I received a promotional item to thank me for participating

 When we first bought in our community there was talk of a marina being built.
 My husband would love to get a boat, but I’ve always thought it was better to go out with people that know more about boating.
 There is so much to learn!
 What if you run out of gas?
 Hit a sandbar?
 I’m a worrier, and I think I’d be a nervous wreck if we ever took a boat out on our own.